 To emulate Beckham Junior’s soft hands, get yourself on the training pitch, and start taking hard catches from your quarterback or even turn up the speed on your ball machine.

-Relationship with your quarterback
+Build A Good Relationship with your quarterback

 This isn’t a skill, per se, but is perhaps one of the most essential traits of a good receiver.

 Good teams score touchdowns because they work well together.
 They all study plays, know each other’s favored routes, and know their teammates’ capabilities.

 Take a look at the relationship between Chief’s QB Patrick Mahomes and wide receiver Tyreek Hill.
 Between them, the pair have a whopping 19 touchdowns in the last two seasons.
 Their cohesion and ability to read each other’s movements on the field is perhaps the best in the NFL and is probably partly why the chiefs have been so successful in recent years.

 For that reason, to become the best receiver, you need to build a great relationship with your quarterback.
 The more you understand them and their moves, the more touchdowns you’ll score.